 Do Honeydews Have Seeds?

-True, honeydews contain seeds in the center of the fruit, these are shaped like cucumber seeds but not as bright in color as cucumber seeds, they are yellow or brown in color.
+True, honeydews contain seeds in the center of the fruit, which are shaped like cucumber seeds but not as bright in color as cucumber seeds.
+They are yellow or brown.
 The seeds are located in the center of the fruit cavity, located together surrounded by a soft, loose gel-like mass.

-Are honeydews seeds edible?
-Yes you can eat it, but usually it is not eaten because it has a bitter taste and is the opposite of the sweet and refreshing taste of honeydews.
+Are honeydew seeds edible?
+Yes, you can eat it, but usually it is not eaten because it has a bitter taste and is the opposite of the sweet and refreshing taste of honeydews.

 However, if you want to try eating honeydew seeds, try roasting them like pumpkin seeds.
 When it’s roasted, it’s crunchy and delicious, like pumpkin seeds, and nutritious.